|

 Valley Park in Alderney (formerly known as Alderney Recreation

-Ground) is a significant urban open space owned by Borough of
+Ground) is a significant 15 hectare urban open space owned by Borough of

-Services unit.
-Previously covered in football pitches and
+Previously covered in football pitches and managed as sports

-and now comprises a variety of habitats including areas of
+and comprised a variety of habitats including areas of

 open grassland, heathland, woodland, ditches and a pond.